-Participation of NO on the effect of Manganese on LHRH Release therefore plays an important role in biological functions.43 Nevertheless, high doses of Mn2+ can cause reproductive dysfunction.44 It was reported that chronic administration of low doses of Mn2+ to female rats resulted in increased serum levels of puberty-related hormones, such as LH, FSH, and estradiol, and advanced the time of vaginal opening, indicating an advance in puberty.45 We demonstrate that manganese chloride (MnCl2) is capable of stimulating LHRH secretion from MBH and this effect is accompanied by an increase in plasma LH levels.
+Participation of NO on the effect of Manganese on LHRH release

+Manganese (Mn+2) is an essential metal which acts as a cofactor for many enzymes and therefore plays important biological functions.43 Nevertheless, high doses of Mn+2 can cause reproductive dysfunction.44 It was reported that chronic administration of low doses of Mn+2 to female rats resulted in increased serum levels of puberty-related hormones such as LH, FSH and estradiol, and advanced the time of vaginal opening indicating an advance in puberty.45 We demonstrate that manganese chloride (MnCl2) is capable of stimulating LHRH secretion from MBH and this effect is accompanied by an increase in plasma LH levels.
 Also, MnCl2 is capable of stimulating DA secretion and NOS activity in the MBH.
-Because it was shown that DA can induce NOS/NO46 and based on the important role of NO in the control of LHRH,25 this suggests that DA/NO activation may mediate the MnCl2-stimulated secretion of LHRH.
-We have also found an action of this metal stimulating the inhibitory transmitter GABA.
-Furthermore, when GABA-A receptors were blocked by bicuculline, the release of LHRH elicited by MnCl2 was doubled.
+Since it was shown that DA can induce NOS/NO 46, and based on the important role of NO in the control of LHRH 25 this suggests that DA/NO activation may mediate the MnCl2-stimulated secretion of LHRH.
+In addition, we have also found an action of this metal stimulating the inhibitory transmitter, GABA.
+Furthermore, when GABA-A receptors were blocked by bicuculline the release of LHRH elicited by MnCl2 was doubled.
 We suggest that the action of MnCl2 to induce GABA secretion may represent a neurotoxic effect to ultimately inhibit LHRH secretion.
-Also, it was shown that MnCl2 stimulates LHRH release from prepubertal female45 and male47 rats via the activation of guanylyl cyclase and subsequent stimulation of the cGMP/PKG pathway.48 In concordance with that, our recent experiments demonstrate that MnCl2 is capable of stimulating LHRH secretion through the activation of the hypothalamic NO/cGMP/PKG pathway.49
+Also, it was shown that MnCl2 stimulates LHRH release from prepubertal female 45 and male 47 rats via the activation of guanylyl cyclase and subsequent stimulation of the cGMP/PKG pathway.48 In concordance with that, our recent experiments demonstrate that MnCl2 is capable of stimulating LHRH secretion through the activation of the hypothalamic NO/cGMP/protein kinase G pathway.49